denisroy1/NGS-usat/README.md

 **2.2 –** The ‘prepare_data.R’ script is the script that reads and reformats the raw demultiplexed ‘.fasta’ or ‘.fastq’ files.
 So, there should be no ‘formatting’ of the raw data needed.
 However, to make the script run, the database in which the files are stored ought to have a particular structure.
 This structure should be intuitive.

-The raw files ought to have been de-multiplexed to separate out runs of individual loci and of individual samples.
+The raw files ought to have been de-multiplexed to separate-out runs of individual loci and of individual samples.
 The files for all individuals processed at a given locus ought to be placed in a separate folder with the name of the locus.
 So, for example, the files for all individuals genotyped at “Omy325” are put into a “Omy325” folder (Figure 2).

 <p align="center">
   <img src="readme-img/fig2.png" width="400"/>